-Obviously the final pounds you’re looking to cut off are going to come from water weight.
+Obviously the final pounds you’re looking to cut are going to come from water weight.

-But there are some tricks that can help you not only lose the weight easier, but a new strategy that’s been very helpful thus far.
-I’ve had success with it as well as some of the wrestlers I train and we’re all having great success!
+But there are some tricks that can help you lose the weight easier.
+Additionally, I have a new strategy that’s been very helpful thus far.
+I’ve had success with it as well as some of the wrestlers I work with.

-For those who want to reference it, I’m pulling a lot of the information below from the 5-Day Certification/Cutting Plan my wife designed for me the wrestlers I train (Click Here to read the 5-Day Plan).
+For those who want to reference it, I’m pulling a lot of the information below from the 5-Day Certification/Cutting Plan (Click Here to read the 5-Day Plan).

-Both dairy and soy have the tendency to bloat a lot of people, and the last thing you want before a weigh-in is for your body to be holding water.
+Both dairy and soy have the tendency to bloat people.
+The last thing you want before a weigh-in is for your body to be holding water.

-In addition, it can also slow digestion in many people and having multiple pounds of excrement backed up in your large intestine weighing you down is going to force you to have to sweat off a few more pounds than you would need to otherwise.
+In addition, it can also slow digestion in many people.
+Having multiple pounds of excrement in your large intestine will just weigh you down and force you to have to sweat off more weight.

-As far as the sodium goes, you don’t need to completely eliminate it from your diet; but be weary about what you’re eating because it’s very common in foods, especially processed/packaged foods.
+As far as the sodium goes, you don’t need to completely eliminate it from your diet.
+Just keep your eye on it when you’re eating.
+It’s very common in foods, especially packaged foods.

-Some things I like to eat, especially the last 2 days are unsalted, raw nuts (usually cashews) and Organic Peanut Butter (doesn’t need to be organic; like I said in Cutting 101, I’m a dirty hippie).
+Some things I like to eat the last 2 days are unsalted, raw nuts (usually cashews) and peanut butter.

-Anyway, those are some diet adjustments I would make that I’ve found to have the most impact.
+Anyway, those are some diet adjustments that I’ve found to have the most impact.

-The next big thing, which I’m sure you’re familiar with, is the process of dehydrating your body; which usually begins by restricting your water intake.
+The next big thing is the process of dehydrating your body.
+This usually begins by restricting your water intake.

 Generally speaking, I think this starts a little too early for most wrestlers.

-Obviously, you need to take into account the total time you have to make weight as I’m sure you won’t always have the luxury of having the day to take care of it like I did.
+Obviously, you need to take into account the total time you have to make weight.

-You have school, practice, homework, etc. that all factor in to the time you have to get to weight.
+You have school, practice, homework, etc. which all factor in to the time you have to get to weight.

-However, I’d really try to do your best to limit your fluid restriction to within 20ish hours of weigh-ins and do your best to time it in such a way that you get off the majority, if not all of your weight off as close to weigh-ins as possible.
+However, I’d really try to do your best to limit your fluid restriction to within 20 or so hours of weigh-ins.
+Also, try to time things in such a way that you get the majority, if not all of your weight off as close to weigh-in as possible.

 This will limit the total time you’re dehydrated, which, as you know, has an impact on your performance.

-In addition, when you stay adequately hydrated up until the last possible moment (which oftentimes is the night before a morning weigh-in) you’re body will more readily sweat and lose weight.
+In addition, when you stay adequately hydrated up until the last possible moment you will sweat a lot easier.

-I remember back in high school where I would extend dehydrating myself over the course of a couple days, and as a result, would only lose a pound, if that, the practice before weigh-ins the next day.
+I remember back in high school when I would dehydrate over the course of a couple days.
+As a result, I would only lose a pound, if that, the practice before weigh-ins.

-When you drag the process out over time your body becomes more and more resistant to giving up water.
+Additionally, when you extend the process your body becomes more resistant to losing water.

 However, when you do it in one shot, while your sweat may slow down towards the end, you’re able to lose it at a faster rate.

-From a personal example- I was still consistently and predictably losing weight at the end of my last cut (about a pound every 20 minutes, which based on trial cuts is about a pound less in that time period; but I was still happy with the results).
+From a personal example- I was still consistently losing weight at the end of my last cut.
+I was losing about a pound every 20 minutes.

-So anyway, to sum up the fluid restriction section- obviously take into account the time you have to lose weight along with the weight you have to lose, but do your best to dehydrate within 20 or so hours of weigh-ins.
+To summarize- take into account the time you have to lose weight along with the weight you have to lose.
+Then, if at all possible, do your best to dehydrate within 20 or so hours of weigh-ins.
 Obviously, the closer you are to weigh-ins, the better.

-Here’s a recent video of former NCAA champ Johny Hendricks cutting weight:
+Here’s a video of NCAA champ Johny Hendricks cutting weight:

-So after seeing that and other similar videos I decided to see just how much I lost sitting in a Hot Tub and was both surprised and excited when I lost close to 3 pounds in 30ish minutes one day when I was using it as a form of recovery.
+After watching this and other videos like it, I decided to see just how much I lost sitting in a Hot Tub.
+I was both surprised and excited when I lost close to 3 pounds in 30 minutes the first time I tried it.

-During the 3 20-minute baths I took I lost 2 pounds each time.
+During the three 20-minute baths I took I lost 2 pounds each time.

 Even on the day of my cut I still lost a pound every 15-20 minutes, and that’s when I was in the 140s and getting really close to weight.

-One tip I have based on the limited experience I have with them is to make it tolerable for 20-25 minutes.
+One tip I have based on my limited experience with them is to make the temperature tolerable for 20-25 minutes.

-Obviously the hotter the bath the faster your core temperature will rise and the faster you’ll get sweating.
+Obviously the hotter the bath, the faster your core temperature will rise and the sooner you’ll start to sweat.

-But if you’re in and out every 5 minutes because it’s too hot it may affect your ability in the grand scheme of things to get down to weight in a sensible amount of time.
+But, if you’re in and out every 5 minutes because it’s too hot, it may affect your ability to get down to weight in a sensible amount of time.

-So definitely experiment with it and find out what works best for you before implementing it when it matters, but I highly suggest giving them a shot.
+So definitely experiment with it and find out what works best for you.

-I mean, think about it- after a day or two of light eating and hard practices, is running an additional couple of pounds off something that’s high on your things to do list the night before a weigh-in?
+I mean, think about it- after a day or two of light eating and hard practices, is running a bunch of miles in sweats something you really want to do?

-And while cutting weight is, and will always be apart of any sport with weight classes, there are better ways to go about it than throwing on 3 layers of sweats and jogging around a mat in the morning.
+And while cutting weight is, and will always be part of any sport with weight classes, there are better ways to go about it than throwing on 3 layers of sweats and jogging for miles on end.

-So put some of these ideas into practice and let me know how it goes.
+So put some of these ideas into practice and let me know how things go.